 This company's chickens have roads in three states to cross.
 Mountaire Farms operates poultry hatcheries and processing plants in several states, including Delaware, Maryland, and North Carolina.
 Each week, the vertically integrated poultry processor produces more than 2 million pounds of fresh, frozen, and value-added chicken products for wholesale, foodservice, and private-label food customers.
 Mountaire Farms sells its chicken products throughout the US and overseas.
 The company owns feed mills across its operations for its own use and operates full-service grain elevators in Maryland and Delaware that handle corn, soybeans, wheat, and barley from local farmers.

 Mountaire Farms processes some 250 million chickens.
 It operates breeder facilities in North Carolina and mills in North Carolina, Maryland, and Delaware.
+It contracts with local trucking companies to deliver its grain.

 Sales and Marketing